Hello! Click on one of our members below to chat on Whatsapp

 Temperatures are fairly consistent all year round, with warm days reaching temperatures of 20°C (68°F) and higher.
 The nights and early mornings are cold (with temperatures often decreasing to 0°C / 32°F and lower).
 In the dry season, temperatures sometimes drop below 0°C / 32°F too.

-You will want to bring trekking clothing that you can layer up or down.
+You will need to bring trekking clothing that you can layer up or down.
 Daily temperatures fluctuate and your body will heat up quickly when you’re active.
 See the packing list below for details on layering.

 Finally, microclimates are the dominant weather force in the Andes.
 Make sure to bring some wet weather gear, like a basic poncho.
 It is possible to encounter rain at any time of the year.